School Administration Career Paths

 Great teachers are vital to our future, and although seeing students succeed can be its own reward, many of the four million teachers in the U.S. are looking for ways to grow professionally without losing the satisfaction of influencing young minds.
-School administration is one such path.
+A school administration career is one such path.
 Like teachers, school administrators are also essential to the success of their schools and districts, and they never lose sight of the goal: providing the best education to their students.

-Typical Career Path Into School Administration
+Typical School Administration Career Paths

 Becoming a School Principal